North Somerset Council

 The training location presents an interesting challenge for prospective Public Health Registrars.
 Whilst, overall, most health and well-being measures for the area are better than average, there are substantial health inequalities with differences in life expectancy at birth of some ten years between those people living in the most affluent and the most deprived areas (which are predominantly in and around the area of Weston-super-Mare).
 North Somerset is also home to a higher proportion of people aged over 65 years than nationally (23.5% vs 17.9%) and an increasing prevalence of long-term conditions.

 The Public Health team works closely with its counterparts in both Bristol and South Gloucestershire.
 North Somerset Council is part of the Bristol, North Somerset, and South Gloucestershire (BNSSG) Integrated Care System (ICS), and works alongside BNSSG Integrated Care Board (ICB), whose boundaries are congruent with the three local authorities.
+Clustering between BNSSG and Gloucestershire ICBs will impact the local NHS system in the coming years.
 We also work closely with local academic partners at the University of the West of England, University of Bristol, and University Centre Weston.

 More information on the characteristics of North Somerset can be found on the Council website here: https://www.n-somerset.gov.uk/council-democracy/statistics-data/north-somerset-area-profile-statistics